fstark/blog/content/blog/portal/portal.md

 Also, don't get me started on the [Q1](https://en.wikipedia.org/wiki/Q1_Corporation).
 {% enddigression %}

-# So rare only two exist in private collection
+# So rare only two exist in private collections

 I happen to have a Portal, although I did not pay 10K for it.